 The Most Popular Celebrity Chef in Every State

 People from coast to coast are searching for their favorite celebrity chefs.
-Maine is looking for Martha, Alaska is looking for Alton and Wisconsin is in love with Paul Hollywood.
+A recent study found that Maine is looking for Martha, Alaska is looking for Alton and Wisconsin is in love with Paul Hollywood.
 Here's how each chef stacks up.

 (Arizona, California, Florida, Georgia, Illinois, New Mexico, North Carolina, South Carolina, Texas, Virginia, West Virginia)